lyteword/chspurgeon-tod/volume-2/psalm-31.md

 **Verse 10.**.
 I find that when the saints are under trial and well humbled, little sins raise great cries in the conscience; but in prosperity, conscience is a pope that gives dispensations and great latitude to our hearts.
 The cross is therefore as needful as the crown is glorious. *Samuel Rutherford.*

 **Verse 11.** *I was a reproach among all mine enemies.* If anyone strives after patience and humility, he is a hypocrite.
 If he allows himself in the pleasures of this world, he is a glutton.
 If he seeks justice, he is impatient; if he seeks it not, he is a fool.
 If he would be prudent, he is stingy; if he would make others happy, he is dissolute.
 If he gives himself up to prayer, he is vainglorious.
 And this is the great loss of the church, that by means like these many are held back from goodness! which the psalmist lamenting says, *I became a reproof among all mine enemies.
-Chrysostom, quoted by J.M.
-Neale.*
+Chrysostom, quoted by J. M. Neale.*

 **Verse 11.** *They that did see me without fled from me.* I once heard the following relation from an old man of the world, and it occurs to me, as illustrative of what we are now considering.
 He was at a public assembly, and saw there an individual withdrawing herself from the crowd, and going into a corner of the room.
 He went up to her, she was an old and intimate friend of his; he addressed himself to her—she, with a sigh, said, "Oh, I have seen many days of trouble since we last met."
 What does the man of the world do?
 Immediately he withdrew himself from his sorrow stricken friend and hid himself in the crowd.
 Such is the sympathy of the world with Christ or his servants. *Hamilton Verschoyle.*

 **Verse 12.** *I am forgotten as a dead man out of mind.* A striking instance of how the greatest princes are forgotten in death is found in the deathbed of Louis XIV.
 "The Louis that was, lies forsaken, a mass of abhorred clay; abandoned `to some poor persons, and priests of the *Chapelle Ardente, '* who make haste to put him `in two lead coffins, pouring in abundant spirits of wine.'
 The new Louis with his court is rolling towards Choisy, through the summer afternoon: the royal tears still flow; but a word mispronounced by Monseigneur d'Artois sets them all laughing, and they weep no more." *Thomas Carlyle in "The French Revolution."*

 **Verse 12.** *I am forgotten,* etc. As a dying man with curtains drawn, whom friends have no hope of, and therefore look off from; or rather like a dead man laid aside out of sight and out of mind altogether, and buried more in oblivion than in his grave; when the news is, "she is dead, trouble not the Master."
-Lu 8:49. *Anthony Tuckney, D.D.,* 1599-1670.
+Lu 8:49. *Anthony Tuckney, D. D.,* 1599-1670.

 **Verse 12.** *I am like a broken vessel.* As a vessel, how profitable soever it hath been to the owner, and how necessary for his turn, yet, when it is broken is thrown away, and regarded no longer: even so such is the state of a man forsaken of those whose friend he hath been so long as he was able to stand them in stead to be of advantage to them. *Robert Cawdray.*